Grumman F-14 Tomcat: Variants

 A total of 712 F-14s were built from 1969 to 1991.
 F-14 assembly and test flights were performed at Grumman's plant in Calverton on Long Island, New York.
 Grumman facility at nearby Bethpage, New York was directly involved in F-14 manufacturing and was home to its engineers.
 The airframes were partially assembled in Bethpage and then shipped to Calverton for final assembly.
 Various tests were also performed at the Bethpage Plant.
-Around 34 F-14s have been lost over thirty years of service.

 F-14A

 The F-14A was the initial two-seat, twin-engine, all-weather interceptor fighter variant for the U.S. Navy.
 It first flew on 21 December 1970.
 The first 12 F-14As were prototype versions (sometimes called YF-14As).
 Modifications late in its service life added precision strike munitions to its armament.
-The U.S. Navy received 478 F-14A aircraft and 79 were received by Iran.
-The final 102 F-14As were delivered with improved Pratt & Whitney TF30-P-414A engines.
-Additionally, an 80th F-14A was manufactured for Iran, but was delivered to the U.S. Navy.
+The U.S. Navy received 557 F-14A aircraft and 79 were received by Iran.

+Throughout its production run, the F-14A underwent numerous changes which were divided into blocks labelled in multiples of 5: